ricardo-fonseca/zpic/docs/python/start.md

 ## Adding particles

 Adding particle species to the simulation is done using the `species` keyword of the `Simulation` class.
-Users may define an an arbitrary number of particle species, defining the required plasma properties, such as density, temperature, fluid velocity, etc. See the [particles.md] file for details.
+Users may define an an arbitrary number of particle species, defining the required plasma properties, such as density, temperature, fluid velocity, etc. See the [particles](particles) section for details.

 The following example initializes a 1D simulation with a warm plasma: